robleroni/Puerro/huerto/01/README.md

 ### Ground Rules

 This project is going to be implemented with the client-side scripting (frontend) approach.
 To make the project usable in a real-life scenario, we would also need a backend part which delivers and stores the data.
-However, we are only interested in how to build the frontend part and therefore simply ignore or simulate the backend.
+However, we are only interested in how to build the frontend part and therefore simply ignoring or simulating the backend.

 One challenge is to support multiple browsers and versions.
-There are different companies which provide browsers and each company decides how to handle the received content (HTML, CSS, JS).
+There are different companies which provide different browsers and each company decides how to handle the received content (HTML, CSS, JS).
 Therefore, each browser behaves a little different.

 Luckily, there are standards and the modern browsers behave mostly the same.
 To fully support different browsers however, we would either need to develop a little different version for each browser (and version) or use a compiler to handle this.